Introduction: Attic Conversions Price-A Complete Pricing Guide

 Electrical and Plumbing

-Installation of electrical wiring and plumbing systems is part of the expenses of converting attics into living spaces.
+The installation of electrical wiring and plumbing systems is part of the cost of converting attics into living spaces.
 This amount might increase by another five to fifteen thousand dollars as the hidden behind-the-wall groundwork has to be done for your space to function comfortably.

 Insulation & Ventilation